Tom Dodd (rugby union)

-Tom Dodd (born 28 October 1997) is an England born Scottish rugby union player.
-He currently plays for Coventry in the RFU Championship.
+Tom Dodd (born 28 October 1997) is an English-born Scottish rugby union player who currently plays for Edinburgh Rugby in the United Rugby Championship.

 Club career

 Dodd joined the Worcester Warriors academy ahead of the 2016-17 season.
 He made his first-team debut in an Anglo-Welsh Cup clash against Sale Sharks at Sixways Stadium in November 2017.
 He went on to play three times in the 2017-18 season while he thoroughly impressed for Worcester Cavaliers in their Premiership Rugby Shield campaign, scoring three tries in all ten of the side's fixtures as they finished third in the Northern Conference.